 ASVAB Test for Seals - A Brief Overview

-Taking the ASVAB or Armed Services Vocational Aptitude Battery is perhaps the most striking decision for an individual who is willing to join the Naval Forces in the United States.
-As a matter of fact, ASVAB is taken by all those applicants who want to join the military forces of this country that include the Army, the Navy, the Marines and the Air Force.
-However, joining the Navy is an exciting mission as the SEAL's constitute the Maritime Forces that operate from sea, air and land as they are categorized for Special Operations.
+Taking the ASVAB or Armed Services Vocational Aptitude Battery and achieving high scores in it, are the two most important stepping stones for candidates who want to join the Naval Forces in the United States.
+However, this examination is taken by all those applicants who want to join any branch of the Armed Forces.
+Nevertheless, joining the Navy is an exciting mission as the SEAL's constitute the Maritime Forces that operate from sea, air and land as they are categorized for Special Operations.
 Their expertise and actions as well as decisiveness is significant while training is imparted to them thereby enabling them to achieve their targets.

 ASVAB and Seal Navy

-There is a provision for applicants to become SEAL candidates even before meeting the SEAL ASVAB requirements for enlistment.
+There is a provision for applicants to become SEAL candidates even before meeting the ASVAB requirements, specifically outlined for SEAL applicants.
 This is possible through the SEAL Challenge Contract that provides an assurance to become a SEAL candidate and also allows them to avail the benefits and the bonus amounts once they are enlisted after taking the final examination of ASVAB.
 The applicants must mention the recruiters about their readiness to become SEAL candidates as they will not have an opportunity to obtain the benefits during enlistment without the possession of this contract.

 Eligibility Requirement for SEAL ASVAB

-The SEAL ASVAB requirements that the applicants should meet for enlistment are summed up in the following points:
+The requirements that the applicants should meet for enlistment as a Navy SEAL are summed up in the following points:

 - The upper age limit of an applicant who is willing to take ASVAB for enlistment in the Navy SEAL should not exceed 28 years and the lower age limit is determined to not to be below 17 years.
 The consent of parents is considered for all those applicants who have not yet attained 18 years.